liocle/Inception/README.md

 - **Restart Policies**: Containers are set to restart automatically, ensuring uptime and resilience in case of errors.

-## Deployment

-🚧 **Temporary Notice:**
-The Inception project is typically deployed on an Oracle Cloud virtual machine with a custom domain.
-However, due to a **temporary issue with Oracle Cloud account access**, the live demonstration at [portfolio.clerc.fi](https://portfolio.clerc.fi) is currently unavailable.

-This does not affect the project's reproducibility—by following the setup steps, you can deploy it on any compatible cloud or local infrastructure.

 ## Future Enhancements

 Potential improvements include: